Aziz Pahad: Resignation

 At the ANC's 52nd National Conference in December 2007, Mbeki was defeated in his bid for a third term as ANC president, and Pahad failed to win enough votes to win re-election to the party's National Executive Committee.
 On 20 September 2008, following a year of political turmoil and a controversial judgement by Judge Chris Nicholson in the corruption trial of Jacob Zuma, Mbeki announced that the ANC had asked him to resign as national President.
 In the aftermath, Pahad was one of several ministers and deputy ministers who tendered their own resignation on 23 September.

 After Kgalema Motlanthe took office as President, it was announced that Pahad would be reappointed Deputy Minister of Foreign Affairs in Motlanthe's cabinet.
 However, Pahad said that this was an error caused by "unfortunate communications problems" and that he had declined Motlanthe's offer.
 Calling his a "very difficult and emotional" decision, he said:

 I have come to this decision after concluding that Judge Nicholson's judicial activism has led him to conclude that then-president Mbeki and his entire Cabinet interfered politically in the work of the National Prosecuting Authority... [implying] that we have collectively violated the Constitution and acted illegally and criminally and [are] therefore liable for prosecution.
 Given this reality, my principles, convictions and conscience will not enable me to serve in the executive.

 Pahad also resigned from Parliament; his seat was filled by Doris Sikosana.

 Retirement

 Pahad published a memoir, titled Insurgent Diplomat, in 2014.
 He also remained active in South African foreign policy: President Jacob Zuma appointed him as his envoy to Israel and Palestine in July 2014, and under the government of President Cyril Ramaphosa, Pahad chaired a foreign policy review commission that recommended a more active leadership role for South Africa in global affairs.

 Personal life and death

 Pahad married Sandra Black-Pahad in 1994 in Johannesburg; they had children.
 She filed for divorce in 2006.

 Pahad died on 27 September 2023, just two months after his brothers Junaid and Essop.
-He was 82.
+He was 82 years old and he was buried the following day at Westpark Cemetery.